SYDNEY FEATURED SPEAKERS

 Facing the facts on privacy law

-An update from a top lawyer on privacy law and the implications for retailers’ use of facial recognition
+An update on privacy law and the implications for retailers’ use of facial recognition

 Back by popular demand!
-Following universal praise for her round table at Retail Risk – Melbourne, we have invited Tanvi back to present her most up to date insights on developments in privacy law and how it impacts on retail crime prevention and detection.
+Following universal praise for her round table at Retail Risk – Melbourne, we have invited Tanvi back to present on tips for good privacy practice in a retail setting, particularly in relation to loss prevention and detection.

 Tanvi Mehta Krensel